Rent Increases

 • Current Utility Allowances have been submitted in AMRS.

-• Current Rent Roll must be uploaded in The current rent roll must contain each unit, bedroom type, rent amount, rent type, and the lease move- in/renewal effective dates for each resident.
+• Current Rent Roll must be uploaded in ARMS.
+The current rent roll must contain each unit, bedroom type, rent amount, rent type, and the lease move-in/renewal effective dates for each resident.

 MHDC Compliance Testing